PacktPublishing/raspberry-pi-computer-vision-programming/README.md

 is a polymath.
 He is a science popularizer, a programmer, a maker, an author, and a YouTuber.
 He graduated from IIIT Hyderabad with an MTech in computer science and engineering.
-He has a keen interest in the promotion of science, technology, engineering, and mathematics (STEM) education.Bio
+He has a keen interest in the promotion of science, technology, engineering, and mathematics (STEM) education.

 ## Other book by the author